octaprog7/BMP180/README.md

 # BMP180
-Micropython module for BMP180 pressure&amp temperature sensor.
+Micropython module for BMP180 pressure&temperature sensor.

 Just connect your BMP180 board to Arduino, ESP or any other board with MicroPython firmware.